 Once you reach the upper end of your targeted rep range with a specific weight on the first set of the exercise, increase the weight on the first set for the following workout.

 You also don’t have to use the same weight for every set of a given exercise.
-For example, if you only got 5 reps on the first set with a certain weight, it would be fine to decrease the weight on subsequent sets to ensure that you stay within your assigned rep range.
+For example, if you only got five reps on the first set with a certain weight, it would be acceptable to decrease the weight on subsequent sets to ensure that you stay within your assigned rep range.

 Just make sure that anytime you increase the weight, you keep the same form and technique; you should never compromise this just for the sake of jacking up your numbers.

-True progression means that your form remains exactly the same every time you increase the weight.
-If your range of motion begins shortening, you start using excessive momentum, your rep speed increases or technique gets sloppy, this means your adding weight to fast.
+Actual progression means that your form remains precisely the same every time you increase the weight.
+If your range of motion begins shortening, you start using excessive momentum; your rep speed increases, or technique gets sloppy; this means your adding weight to fast.

 Building muscle isn’t a sprint.
 It’s a marathon.

 Keep your ego in check.
 Take your time and focus on gradually increasing the weight while maintaining perfect technique at all times.

-Not only is lifting heavier weights with inferior form not going to help you gain muscle faster, it’s going to greatly increase your chances of becoming injured.
+Not only is lifting heavier weights with inferior form not going to help you gain muscle faster, but it’s also going to increase your chances of becoming significantly injured.

-Intensity and progression absolutely is the most important, foundational principle of your training routine.
+Intensity and progression is the most critical, foundational principle of your training routine.
 It must be implemented with caution and common sense if you want to produce permanent gains over the long term.

-How many workouts should you do a week and how often should you train each individual muscle group?
+How many workouts should you do a week, and how often should you train each muscle group?

 This has been a debate for years, and just like all exercise topics, there isn’t one answer that can be tailored for every person.

 Even with all those variables, we can still apply the basic guidelines which will help the majority of people in the majority of situations.